feathersjs/docs/guides/auth/recipe.mixed-auth.md

 If a `user` record contains `public: true`, then **unauthenticated** users should be able to access it.
 Let’s see how to use the `iff` and `else` conditional hooks from [`feathers-hooks-common`](../../api/hooks-common.md) to make this happen.
 Be sure to read the [`iff hook API docs`](../../api/hooks-common.md#iff) and [`else hook API docs`](../../api/hooks-common.md#else) if you haven’t, yet.

 We’re going to use the `iff` hook to authenticate users only if a token is in the request.
 The [`feathers-authentication-jwt` plugin](../../api/authentication/jwt.md), which we used in `src/authentication.js`, includes a token extractor.
-If a request includes a token, it will automatically be available inside the `hook` object at `hook.params.token`.
+If a request includes a token, it will automatically be available inside the `context` object at `context.params.token`.

 **src/services/users/users.hooks.js**<br/>
 (This example only shows the `find` method's `before` hooks.)